mysteriouspants/ArgumentParser/README.md

         # the lazy way
     spiffy -io file1 file2

 Personally, I prefer the lazy way.
 The values are assigned respective to the order of the flags in the group.
+Note that equals signs are not really logical in argument groups.
+If you do something like `-cfg=file.txt`, it will assign `file.txt` to `f` (if that's the first flag that takes a value), but it will not do anything fancy, like force that flag to take only one value if it supports multiple values.
+For that you need to use a barrier.

 ### Many Values per Argument